 GPU Compute Resource

 Teams attending the event will be given access to the Piz Daint supercomputer for the duration of the hackathon.
-If participants prefer they can use their own GPU resource at the event.

 Attending the Hackathon